-Code M371 Full Year (1 high school credit)

-Prerequisite: Completion of Math 7 Honors at the mastery level
+Code M371 Full Year (I high school credit) Rank weight 1.05 Prerequisite: Completion of Math 7 Honors at the mastery level

 Note: Algebra students will take the NYS Algebra Regents Examination in June.
 This regents exam will be the final examination for the course.